 4.9 out of 5 stars

-- SERVICE PLAN OPTIONS: Package includes free Global SIM card ready for prepaid or monthly plan activation with Satellite Phone Store.
-No hidden fees and it's simple to activate.
+- SERVICE PLAN OPTIONS: Package does not include a SIM card.
+After purchasing a plan we will overnight a SIM card to you and you will have it in less than 24 hours..
 Purchase minutes whenever you need them, or get setup with monthly service and enjoy uninterrupted connectivity.

 - GLOBAL COVERAGE: NO ROAMING CHARGES: Make and receive voice calls, SMS, track your position with GPS from anywhere on the globe and never pay roaming charges.
 Your coverage area is EARTH (except the extreme north and south polar regions)